Call for Applications – Deadline Passed!

 - work in one of the countries listed on the DAC country list;

-- be 37 years of age or younger when you apply;
+- are 37 years of age or younger when you apply;

 - speak and understand the English language well (all programmes are in English);

-- be able to write down and orally defend your motivation for and relevance of the specific programme;
+- are able to write down and orally defend your motivation for the programme and its relevance to your own community;

-- be able to identify an issue/project as a real life case within the theme of the programme for which you will write a Back Home Action Plan during the talent programme;
+- are able to identify an issue/project as a real-life case within the theme of the programme for which you will write a Back Home Action Plan during the talent programme;

 - have written support of your employer to participate in the programme and to implement the Back Home Action Plan when you return home.